vmkdaily/vFlux-Stats-Kit/README.md

 #### Purpose
 The Fluxor module gathers performance stats from `VMware vSphere` and writes them to a local or remote `InfluxDB` time series database.
-Optionally, output to file using the `OutputPath` parameter or return raw vSphere API objects with the `PassThru` parameter.
+Optionally, output to file using the `OutputPath` parameter, or return raw vSphere API objects with the `PassThru` parameter.

 #### Official Blog Posts